unum-cloud/usearch/cpp/README.md

 ## Installation

-To use in a C++ project simply copy the `include/usearch/index.hpp` header into your project.
+To use in a C++ project, copy the `include/usearch/*` headers into your project.
-Alternatively fetch it with CMake:
+Alternatively, fetch it with CMake:

 ```cmake
 FetchContent_Declare(usearch GIT_REPOSITORY https://github.com/unum-cloud/usearch.git)